OasisWatts/llvm-profiler/README.md

 python3 graph.py {record folder name}
 python3 interface.py {record folder name}
 ```
-You can also check graph png file and data file in record folder.
+You can also check graph png file and data file in the record folder.